-6.9.2 ALMA CABLES AND HOSES
+6.9.2 ALMA CABLES AND HOSES 13

-Table 6.9.2-1 lists all ALMA cables and hoses passing through the azimuth cable wrap and table 6.9.2-2 list all the ALMA supplied cables and hoses passing through the ALMA dedicated elevation cable wrap.
+Table 6.9.2-1 provides an indicative list of all ALMA supplied cables and hoses passing through the azimuth cable wrap and table 6.9.2-2 provides an indicative list of all the ALMA supplied cables and hoses passing through the ALMA dedicated elevation cable wrap.
 Both cable wraps shall contain additional required volume for future expandability.
 An indicative sketch of the ALMA supplied cables and hoses is given in the Figure 6.9.2-a.

 Contractor shall provide feed-throughs for all cables from the entrance at the base of the telescope to the inside of the receiver cabin.
-Two cable/hose feed-through plates will be provided by the Contractor of size 30 cm x 60 cm.
-The base plate will bolt to the base of the antenna from inside.
-The second plate is at the receiver cabin and will bolt to the outside of the receiver cabin.
+Two cable/hose feed-through plates will be provided by the Contractor in the Rx cabin and the antenna base with a size in order to accommodate ALMA cables.